Facial Exercises as Alternative to Cosmetic Surgery

 How would you feel about a free, painless, absolutely risk-free facelift?
 You’re not going to go to sleep and wake up battered, bruised, weak, and miserable.
 You will not be looking like you just went 10 rounds with Mike Tyson while you are waiting to become a brand new you.

+Please watch this video on Instagram.
+I'm doing a facial exercise with a spoon.
 It is cheap and safe.
 But it won’t come without effort.
 It is not work free.
 You are going to wriggle, stretch, contract, and pucker every day.
 Sound like work?
 It is.
 But facial exercises are not labor-intensive.
 They probably require less effort than healing from surgery—and they are certainly healthier.
 Learn more about facial exercising here...